 - Do not want to drive themselves to a party or function.

-- Like to travel in style and want to be treated as a VIP.
+- Like to travel in style and want to be treated like a VIP.

 - Want a cost-efficient cab at their doorstep.

 Uber has such a vast customer segment that it has got something on offer for everyone.
 From Uber Taxis to Uber Black and from Uber X to Uber SUV, the company has got a vast range for its customers to make a choice.

 Uber serves professionals as they hire an Uber cab to and fro work.
 For this Uber did few tie-ups with corporates in the beginning and does so when it launches in a new city in a new country.
 Apart from professionals, Uber tries to touch the hearts of people by offering special services like:

 Uber for Kids: A special service from Uber dedicated to parents who want their kids to reach home from school in an Uber cab.

 Uber for Senior Citizens: Another special service from Uber where it targets senior citizens.
 As per the statistics, Senior citizens make for up to 30% to 40% of total rides in many cities.
 This made Uber have some special features for seniors and hence attract more senior citizens on the platform.
 Check out this post from fortune: Why senior citizens are flocking to Uber.